 If you are wondering about the category “Other” in the chart, this is traffic that Google tracks but does not define because the source is missing a UTM-medium tag.
 This is often referral traffic from community boards, forums, RSS feeds, email or perhaps even a link in a Word document.

 The key to successful online marketing for any product or service is writing fantastic articles that answer questions people have, and that they will, therefore, search for.

-Both offer free versions and are highly regarded and help save time in producing error-free and lexically varied content.
+It offers a free version and is highly regarded and helps save time in producing error-free and lexically varied content.

 So is all this effort, time and expense worth the effort?

 Pros of online marketing